Gigaspaces/xap-docs/site/content/xap/12.3/admin/memoryxtend-rocksdb-ssd.markdown

 - Clear with only indexed fields in query - primary and backup instance optimization

 {{%note "Note"%}}
-This behavior increases the overall memory consuption of the Space by several bytes (depending on the indexed fields) per entry.
+This behavior increases the overall memory consumption of the Space by several bytes (depending on the indexed fields) per entry.
 {{%/note%}}

 See the following example: